More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Related Work

-Early research on streaming was centered around game live streaming, which was a kind of real-time video social media that integrated traditional broadcasting and online gaming \cite{streaming:2}.
-A study on Twitch\footnote{\url{https://www.twitch.tv/}.
-Twitch is an American video live streaming service that focuses on video game live streaming.} viewers identified six motivations for live-stream engagement, namely, social interaction, sense of community, meeting new people, entertainment, information seeking, and a lack of external support in real life \cite{streaming:4}.

-Live streaming has been especially popular in China \cite{streaming:3}.
-People watched live streams for various purposes, including relaxing, being attracted by certain streamers, killing time, making friends, communicating with others, sharing point of view, finding a community, and gaining new knowledge.
-Favored content included sharing personal experiences, performance, knowledge sharing, video gaming, outdoor and travelling, and E-commerce.

-Short Videos, like those shared on Douyin/TikTok and Kuaishou, were rapidly gaining attention in recent years \cite{streaming:5}.
-They were particularly popular among the younger Millennials and Generation Z. TikTok was the most downloaded app in 2020, with global downloads of 850 million, considering both Apple and Android downloads \cite{streaming:6}.
-Even the huge live streaming industry in China has been influenced by short video sharing mobile applications, with people being drawn away from watching live streams to watching short videos \cite{streaming:7}.
-People were found to use Douyin for entertainment, keeping up with ``fashion'', and informational and practical needs.
+Short videos, like those shared on TikTok, are rapidly gaining attention in recent years \cite{streaming:5}.
+TikTok was the most downloaded app in 2020, with 850 million downloads globally \cite{streaming:6}.
+The huge live-streaming industry in China has been influenced by short video sharing mobile applications \cite{streaming:7} and researchers have investigated various short video genres, e.g., tourism \cite{tourism} and food \cite{streaming:1}.
+In this work, we focus on a specific short video genre, i.e., mom vlogging, which is not well understood so far.

-Everyday use of streaming services has been extensively studied.
-For example, people watched foodshow, i.e., food related short videos to serve their daily life needs, including eating, sleeping, and emotional adjustment \cite{streaming:1}.
-Wadley et al. found that students actively and routinely used music streaming services to manage their emotional responses to the challenges of studying abroad \cite{streaming:8}.
-Generally, people use streaming services for their own needs, which echoes well with the uses and gratifications theory (UGT), which is an audience-centered approach to understanding mass communication \cite{ugt}.
-Instead of questioning ``what does media do to people?'', UGT focuses on ``what do people do with media?''